 Students will be offered a variety of extracurricular activity opportunities in order to engage them in school.
+Teachers volunteer their time during lunch recess or after school to coordinate these supplemental engagement opportunities.

 For example, 4th and 5th graders may be selected for the Green Team, which helps with recycling and composting during lunchtime, may present at schoolwide assemblies about the environment and sustainability, and may help out at campus beautification events.